ali80/ios-policy/privacy.md

 ## Children

-The app is not intended for children under the age required by local law to consent to data processing.
-Do not use the app if you are under that age.
+The app is intended for a general audience and is not directed to children under 13.
+We do not knowingly collect personal information from children under 13.
+If you are a parent/guardian and believe a child provided personal information, contact us and we will delete it.

 ## Changes